hieunguyen1053/hieunguyen1053/README.md

 - Responsibilities
     - Generate training data, train models running on multiple GPUs (8 x Nvidia A100), evaluate and compare with previous models.
     - Model optimization, model quantization, so that the model runs on CPU or GPU faster.
-    - Write an API to spell check Vietnamese text, classify many typos and suggest corrections.
+    - Write API to spell check Vietnamese text, classify many typos and suggest corrections.
 Supports executing multiple concurrent tasks and processing queues to avoid overloading.

 EDUCATION
 ---------